 If your device has Wi-Fi capability that is enabled, you should be able to access a public or guest Wi-Fi network.

-All you need is a device that can connect to a wireless network and has a modern web browser installed such as Chrome, Internet Explorer or Firefox.
+All you need is a device that can connect to a wireless network and has a modern web browser installed.
 Make sure your device has the Wi-Fi enabled.
 Select the appropriate Wi-Fi network from the list visible on your mobile device and open your web browser or wait for the “pop-up web page” to appear

 Ensure that you can see other wireless signals.
 If no other networks are visible, your wireless card or antenna may be turned off or disabled.
 Ensure that you are physically located in an area that receives the guest Wi-Fi service.
 Ensure that you refresh your list of available wireless networks.
 If all these measures fail, there is either an issue with the device or the Wi-Fi network.
 We recommend that you contact our Datavalet Support Helpdesk at 1-800-642-3958.